gbalmeida01/gbalmeida01/README.md

 ---

-👨‍💻 Software Engineer/Data Analyst
+👨‍💻 Software Engineer/Data Analyst<br>
-🎓 Studying Systems Analysis and Development at PUC Minas 📖 Certifications by Alura and Udemy
+🎓 Studying Systems Analysis and Development at PUC Minas<br>
+📖 Certifications by Alura and Udemy<br>

 ---